 If you have had a few of these symptoms for a while now, it is best to visit your doctor to take a look at the bite.

 Guinea Pig Bite Rabies

 You don’t need to worry about getting rabies from a guinea pig’s bite because just like with other small rodents, guinea pigs are not carriers of rabies.

 Any animal bite that penetrates the skin comes with the risk of getting tetanus.
 If you got your tetanus shot more than 5 years ago, you should visit your doctor to schedule a new tetanus shot.

 Allergic Reaction to Guinea Pig Bite

 There are usually no allergic reactions to the guinea pig’s bite.
 Some people can be allergic to their fur but their bite contains no allergens.

-In more serious situations where the guinea pig has actually inflicted pain, punctured your skin, and drew blood, you should follow the following few steps, just to be sure:
+In more serious situations where the guinea pig has actually inflicted pain, punctured your skin, and drawn blood, you should follow the following few ways, just to be sure:

 - Thoroughly wash your hands with soap and water.